Who's the murderer? Clue takes the Theatre West stage

 As the third version of the final scene concludes, Newell said there is an unexpected character who turns out to be a member of the FBI and arrests the suspect.

 The show is 90 minutes long with no intermission.
-Performances are July 6,7,8 and 9 at 7:30 p.m.
+Remaining performances are July 7, 8 and 9 at 7:30 p.m.
 There is a matinee performance July 9 at 2 p.m.

 “It’s been so much fun,” Newell said.
 “I have a great cast of actors to work with and they’ve brought a lot to the show in terms of how they feel their characters should be and the interactions they have with the other characters.
 They’ve developed a nice ensemble.”